Refutation of the

 to exist at sometime [definition of contingency]

-- Therefore, finite contingent beings are possible. [no contradiction
+- Therefore, finite contingent beings are logically possible. [no contradiction

 among any of the premises]